First impression on unpacking the Q702 test unit was the solid feel and clean, minimalist styling.

 Price$ 189.00 (AUD)

-Even today's vast hard drives are quickly filled with files and programs large and small, which leads to a drop in performance.
+Given the frequency with which we bleat on about good PC practice, you'd be forgiven for thinking we were paragons of IT virtue.
+Sadly, this isn't always the case - Diskeeper's discoveries on one of our hoary old review PCs came like a much-needed shout of 'take some of your own advice' Even today's vast hard drives are quickly filled with files and programs large and small, which leads to a drop in performance.
 Whether defragging addresses this is a point of debate, but the general consensus is that it does.
 If you want to defrag, Diskeeper is an excellent way to do so, despite the defrag tool already present in Windows.

 It comes in many flavours - but we decided to test the Professional Premier Edition.
 After a rapid installation and registration, you're faced with a simple interface.
 Your PC's drives are displayed in the top pane.
 A single click tells Diskeeper to analyse one.
 Full marks for the user interface; clear, concise and extremely easy to navigate.